At Life Insurance Cover we explain what life insurance is all about, and throw in a few helpful hints as well.

 What factors affect the cost of life insurance?

 As well as the scope of cover and how long it lasts, there are a number of issues that can impact the size of your premiums, including:

 Family medical history

 Hazardous jobs and hobbies might also affect the size of your premiums.
 If you’re a stunt man or enjoy mountain climbing, then you might see your prices go up.

 A final thing to consider is writing your life insurance policy in trust.

 This means your family may be able to get hold of any pay out with the least hassle and the lowest possible tax charge when you die.

 Writing your life insurance policy in trust means the cover is ring-fenced outside of the rest of your assets, such as savings, investments and property.

 Payments from the policy are not usually included in your estate for inheritance tax purposes.
-You can find more information from our specialist advisor by completing our enquiry form.
+You can find more information from our specialist advisors by using our quote and compare service.